Lie groups of controlled characters of combinatorial Hopf algebras: Foundations: Weighted function spaces

-Conversely, every graded vector can be obtained in this fashion (using a non-canonical choice of a basis of each step).
+of formal linear combinations of elements of $\Ind$.
+Every graded vector can be obtained in this fashion (using a non-canonical choice of a basis of each step).
 We will always think of $\Ind$ as a subset (the standard basis) of $\K^{(\Ind)}$. \end{setup}

-We now recall some facts on weighted sequence spaces (see e.g.\ \cite{MR0226355}) which will allow us to build model spaces for our characters later on.